-• Within one institution:
+• within one institution:

-➤ At the clerical level: almost without exception, this coincides with single-staged, noninterconnected corrupt actions.
+\succ at the bureaucratic level: almost without exception, this coincides with single-staged, non-interconnected corrupt actions.
 Obviously, implementing corrupt plans that are complicated or applicable nationwide simply cannot be conducted at low levels of administration: the vertical structure of the relevant government institution must necessarily be involved.

-➤ Complete vertical structure within the institution: it is inconceivable that corruption at certain central agencies, such as the suspected corrupt acts of the tax authority, including its well-known tax remissions on the order of billions of forints, would occur without the knowledge and approval of the entire vertical structure of the institution.
-In these specific cases, "equity," the original purpose of which would be to assist taxpayers in a tight situation with small tax debts, here appears as a means of abuse to increase the profit of the major loyal entrepreneurs.
+\succ complete vertical structure within the institution: it is inconceivable that corruption at certain central agencies, such as the suspected corrupt acts of the tax authority, including its well-known tax remissions on the order of billions of forints, would occur without the knowledge and approval of the entire vertical structure of the institution.
+In these specific cases, "equity", the original purpose of which would be to assist taxpayers in a tight situation with small tax debts, here appears as a means of abuse to increase the profit of the loyal major entrepreneurs.

-• Interinstitutional:
+• interinstitutional:

-Horizontally: when several institutions cooperate with one another, which is considered rare in any event, as in complex transactions requiring coordination from above.
+\succ horizontally: when several institutions cooperate with one another, which is considered rare in any event, as in complex transactions require coordination from above.

-Vertically: due to the functioning of the Hungarian criminal state, as previously outlined, the vertical structure necessarily comes to the fore as the complexity of the analyzed corruption transactions requires the high-level coordination of the different steps involved.
+\succ vertically: due to the functioning of the Hungarian criminal state, as previously outlined, the vertical structure necessarily comes to the fore as the complexity of the analysed corruption transactions requires the highlevel coordination of the different steps of them.